syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/SfDataGrid.md

 ### Customize RowHeight for all rows

-SfDataGrid allows you to customize the height of the grid rows in the scrolling region by setting the SfDataGrid.RowHeight property.
+**SfDataGrid** allows you to customize the height of the grid rows in the scrolling region by setting the **SfDataGrid.RowHeight** property.
 The default value of this property is 50.
 This property responds to runtime changes and hence you can customize it based on your requirement.
 Setting this property will change the height of all the rows in the body region with the common value.
-Setting SfDataGrid.RowHeight to zero will collapse all the rows in the grid.
+Setting **SfDataGrid.RowHeight** to zero will collapse all the rows in the grid.

-The following code example illustrates how to customize header row height in SfDataGrid.
+The following code example illustrates how to customize header row height in **SfDataGrid**.

 {% highlight c# %}

 //Customizing row height in SfDataGrid dataGrid.RowHeight = 60;

 {% endhighlight %}

 ### Customize RowHeight of a particular row on demand

-SfDataGrid allows you to customize the height of a grid row on demand by handling the SfDataGrid.QueryRowHeight event.
+**SfDataGrid** allows you to customize the height of a grid row on demand by handling the **SfDataGrid.QueryRowHeight** event.
 This event is raised for the grid rows whenever they come to view and hence you can customize the height of a particular row on demand by using the row index.
 Setting height to zero will collapse all the row in the grid.

 #### QueryRowHeight

 QueryRowHeight is the event that returns row heights on demand.
-This event receives two arguments namely the sender that handles the SfDataGrid and the QueryRowHeightEventArgs.
+This event receives two arguments namely the sender that handles the **SfDataGrid** and the QueryRowHeightEventArgs.
 The QueryRowHeightEventArgs has the following properties.

 * RowIndex: The property RowIndex helps you to identify a particular row in the grid.

 * Height: This property sets and returns the height for a grid row on demand.
 Default line size for the rows is 50.

 * Handled: This property decides whether the specified height can be set to row or not.
 The default value is false.
 When this property is not set, the decided height is not set to the row.

-The following code example illustrates how to hook the QueryRowHeight event and customize a row‘s height in SfDataGrid.
+The following code example illustrates how to hook the QueryRowHeight event and customize a row‘s height in **SfDataGrid**.

 {% highlight c# %}

 //Hooks QueryRowHeight event in SfDataGrid